 Full-mouth rehabilitation, often referred to as rejuvenation or reconstruction of the mouth, involves individually recreating every tooth in a patient’s mouth.
-A dentist undertakes this process when a patient has a majority of teeth that are broken or missing, when numerous teeth are worn down, or when the patient is experiencing popping or clicking in the jaw, tender muscles, headaches, joint pain in the jaw or neck pain.
+A dentist undertakes this process when a patient has a majority of teeth that are broken or missing, when many teeth are worn down, or when the patient is experiencing popping or clicking in the jaw, tender muscles, headaches, joint pain in the jaw or neck pain.
 The procedure is designed to eliminate any problems the person is experiencing in their bite, while simultaneously improving the appearance of the smile.
-Individuals with multiple problems often find this is the solution they have been searching for.
+Individuals with multiple questions often find this is the solution they have been searching for.

 What Does Full-Mouth Rehabilitation Involve?

 Dentists make use of current technologies to rebuild and reshape not only the teeth but the gums and the surrounding areas to achieve the desired results.
 Several procedures may be used throughout the process to ensure this is the case, with the result being an improved appearance, one that allows the person to have confidence and feel attractive when they smile.
 This process combines cosmetic dentistry and neuromuscular dentistry to ensure the rehabilitation brings about a smile that is gorgeous, comfortable, and functional all at the same time.

 The dentist begins by measuring muscle function in the jaw when it is relaxed and when it is stressed.
 When an imbalance is detected during the measurements, the dentist determines which type of dental restoration will eliminate the issue.
 This may involve the use of dental veneers, porcelain restorations, onlays, or dental crowns to change the bite and achieve the necessary jaw position for comfort.
 Pain and discomfort decrease if they aren’t eliminated, with this process.
 Patients also find their health and overall function improve when the mouth is fully rehabilitated.